 1975 - House in Maggia, Switzerland.
 Botta designed a Modern church in the small town, too.

 1982 - The Liliana and Ovidio Medici House, aka the Round House, aka Casa Rotunda, Via Petane 12, Stabio, Switzerland.
-Commissioned 1980.
+Commissioned in 1980.

 1982 - The Gerard and Charlotte Moser House, aka House in Cologny, 80 Chemin de Ruth, Cologny, Switzerland.

 1983 - The Edmondo Posterla House, Via Lecch / Via Ciap Da Crus ou Croce-Campagna, Morbio Superiore, Switzerland.
-Commissioned 1982.
+Commissioned in 1982.
 Featured in Architectural Record Houses of 1986.

-1989 - Via Del Riva (near Via Vacallo) / Rossolino), Vacallo, Switzerland.
-Commissioned 1986.
+1989 - Via dei Riva (near Via Vacallo) / Rossolino), Vacallo, Switzerland.
+Commissioned in 1986.

 1989 - Via Daro, Bellinzona, Switzerland.

 1989 - Via Cantonale, Cavigliano, Switzerland.
-Commissioned 1986.
+Commissioned in 1986.

-1989 – Via Ubrio, aka Via In Porta, Losone, Switzerland.
-Commissioned 1987.
+1989 - The Roberta and Gabriele Bianda House, aka Casa Bianda, Via Ubrio, Losone, Switzerland.
+Commissioned in 1987.

 1990 - Via Str Regina / Via Ai Boschetti, Manno, Switzerland.
-Commissioned 1975.
+Commissioned in 1975.

-Sources include: Jody Brown, Wikipedia, Mario Botta website.
+Sources include: Jody Brown; Wikipedia; Mario Botta website.